Seteco/Somorrostro/You-should-install-QoS-on-all-your-servers.md

           match input src 10.2.3.5
 ```

 Nothing more is needed.
-You edit file according to your preferences, you run `fireqos start` to apply it and open your netdata dashboard to see real-time visualization of the bandwidth consumption of your applications.
+You edit `/etc/firehol/fireqos.conf` to configure your classes and their bandwidth limits, you run `fireqos start` to apply it and open your netdata dashboard to see real-time visualization of the bandwidth consumption of your applications.
 FireQOS is not a daemon.
 It will just convert the configuration to `tc` commands.
 It will run them and it will exit.

 **IMPORTANT**: If you copy this configuration to apply it to your system, please adapt the speeds - experiment in non-production environments to learn the tool, before applying it on your servers.